microsoft/FLAML/website/docs/Use-Cases/Task-Oriented-AutoML.md

     - numpy array.
 When the input data are stored in numpy array, they are passed to `fit()` as `X_train` and `y_train`.
     - pandas dataframe.
 When the input data are stored in pandas dataframe, they are passed to `fit()` either as `X_train` and `y_train`, or as `dataframe` and `label`.
 * Tasks (specified via `task`):
-    - 'classification': classification
+    - 'classification': classification.
-    - 'regression': regression
+    - 'regression': regression.
-    - 'ts_forecast': time series forecasting
+    - 'ts_forecast': time series forecasting.
-    - 'rank': learning to rank
+    - 'rank': learning to rank.
-    - 'seq-classification': sequence classification
+    - 'seq-classification': sequence classification.
-    - 'seq-regression': sequence regression
+    - 'seq-regression': sequence regression.

 An optional input is `time_budget` for searching models and hyperparameters.
 When not specified, a default budget of 60 seconds will be used.